Filipedu67/projet-master/README.md

 -c is an optional argument to use when you want to use a specific number of splits for the cross validation.
 Follow -c with the number of splits.

+-o is an optional argument to use when you want to use the hyperparameter optimization for the model.

 # Tools